 Each year, regional contests send their first, second and third place presenters to take part in the state competition.
-This year's regional contests includes: Akron (Summit County), Dayton, Cincinnati, Cleveland, Columbus, Dayton, Marion-Morrow-Knox Tri-County and Southeastern Ohio (Gallia, Jackson, Lawrence, Pike, Ross, Scioto, and Vinton counties).
+This year's regional contests includes: Akron (Summit County), Cincinnati, Cleveland, Columbus, Dayton, Lima, Marion-Morrow-Knox Tri-County, and Southeastern Ohio.
 In order to take part in the statewide contest, participants must first take part in regional contests.
 However, those students who do not have a regional contest in their area are welcome to participate as well.

 To participate in a regional contest, please contact one of the coordinators below.